Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 Pavement licences can only be issued on pavements, pedestrianised areas or roads closed off to vehicles.

-The authority has 7 days to make a determination of the application starting the day after the public consultation period has ended.
-The public consultation period also lasts 7 days.
+We have 14 days to make a decision on your application starting the day after the public consultation period has ended.
+The public consultation period also lasts 14 days.

 Having a licence ensures your insurance policy is valid while trading on the pavement, highway or in a pedestrianised area.